torstein-vik/multfuncs-db/doc/schema/schema.md

 #### Statement:
 Record with fields:
-- statement: String (holding a verbal or MMT-formalized statement about the multiplicative function)
+- _statement_: String (holding a verbal or MMT-formalized statement about the multiplicative function)
-- proof: String (holding a proof or reference to a proof)
+- _proof_: String (holding a proof or reference to a proof)
-- origin: String (describing how this statement was produced)
+- _origin_: String (describing how this statement was produced)

 #### PrimeLogSymbol:
 HybridSet[RealNumber\*RealNumber]; each element represents the parameters of a PrimeLogFunc, the hybrid set represents a uniform Tannakian symbol